evernotegitofficial/evernote-cloud-sdk-windows/Working_with_the_Advanced_(EDAM)_API.md

 ### Accessing the EDAM API in the SDK

 By default, the Using directive you include for the SDK is intentionally compact and doesn't include the EDAM objects.
-To use them in your app, in addition to specifying `EvernoteSDK`, also add `EvernoteSDKAdvanced`.
+To use them in your app, in addition to specifying `EvernoteSDK`, also add `EvernoteSDK.Advanced`.

     using EvernoteSDK;
-    using EvernoteSDKAdvanced;
+    using EvernoteSDK.Advanced;

-The `EvernoteNSDKAdvanced` directive will give you easy access to the full EDAM layer, and also expose some additional properties on the `EN...` objects that will let you bridge between the two worlds more easily.
+The `EvernoteSDK.Advanced` directive will give you easy access to the full EDAM layer, and also expose some additional properties on the `EN...` objects that will let you bridge between the two worlds more easily.

 In addition, when supplying your consumer key and secret (or your developer token), use the `ENSessionAdvanced` object instead of `ENSession`.